 - Ham has better range.
 There is some nuance to this, explained below.

-- Ham can use High Frequency (HF) bands, which are the best SHTF bands because they can easily reach hundreds of miles without depending on anything (or anyone) else.
+- Ham can use High Frequency (HF) bands, which are the best bands in a major SHTF emergency because they can easily reach hundreds of miles without depending on anything (or anyone) else.

 - Ham has more power.
 Other forms are limited to 0.5 – 4 watts.
 Handheld Ham units are typically 5-8 W, and base stations can get up to 1,500 W.